74th Illinois General Assembly: Party composition

-State Senators
+State senators

 House of Representatives

 Under the Illinois Constitution of 1870, the state representatives were elected by cumulative voting, with each voter distributing three votes among the available candidates.
 The Illinois House of Representatives as elected in 1964 thus contained 177 members, representing three for each of the state's 59 House districts.

 However, in a nationally unprecedented event, in 1964 all members of the Illinois State House were elected at-large statewide, as a result of the legislature's failure to agree on a redistricting plan the previous year.
 The resulting ballot was 33 in long.
 Because of the length of the ballot, the election was remembered as the "bedsheet ballot" election.

-Both parties ran slates of 118 candidates, having chosen two candidates from each of the 59 House districts in the primary election.
+Both parties ran slates of 118 candidates.
 The House had previously had a Republican majority, but in 1964 every Democratic candidate was elected, giving Democrats a two-thirds majority in the House.
 Representative Zeke Giorgi attributed the Democratic victory to the effect of the Democratic landslide in the presidential election.
 As a result, the election saw a very large number of Republican incumbents lose their seats.
 The election swept in 49 new Democratic representatives, launching the careers of several Democratic politicians who later became prominent, including Adlai E. Stevenson III and Harold Washington.

 The members of the House represented a historically unusual proportion of Chicago-area representatives, because the at-large voting system eliminated the longstanding gerrymander in favor of downstate.
 Consequently, Illinois' 1965 redistricting, which implemented the one person, one vote rule imposed by the United States Supreme Court in Reynolds v.
 Sims, had little effect on the subsequent balance of power in the House.